jamiahmad/nytimes-sudoku-string-extraction/README.md

 # NYT Sudoku Puzzle Scraper

 This project extracts puzzle values from the [New York Times](https://www.nytimes.com/puzzles/sudoku) daily Sudoku puzzle and formats them for easy pasting into your favorite Sudoku player interface.
-Specifically, it’s designed for use with [SudokuExchange](https://sudokuexchange.com).
+Specifically, it’s designed for use with [Sudoku Exchange](https://sudokuexchange.com).

 You can run this script either locally or on [Google Colab](https://colab.research.google.com/drive/1JqdtMlf2ikDhCLXVxnU2c-yK6JJTI669?usp=sharing).